Shaaali/identity-apps/docs/guides/applications/spa/README.md

 # Single page applications

-Single-page applications (SPAs) are JavaScript apps that run on the browser.
-They load a single HTML page and dynamically update the content based on the user interaction.
-SPAs do API calls directly from the browser to fetch information to update its content.
+Single-page applications (SPAs) are apps that run on the browser and do not require a page reload with change in content.
+SPAs load a single HTML page initially and dynamically update the content as a user interacts with it.
+They fetch content by doing API calls to a web server directly from the browser.

 Since SPAs run their logic entirely on the browser they are also known as browser-based apps.
 The apps you use on a daily basis including Gmail, Facebook, Google Docs, and Google Maps are SPAs.